-Some Common Weaknesses of a Business to Avoid
+Some Common Weaknesses of a Business Plan to Avoid

 Spelling, punctuation, grammar, and style, SWOT analysis, and strategic planning are important when it comes to getting your business plan written.
 Investors are looking for clues about the underlying business and its leaders when they’re studying your plan.

 When they see one with spelling, punctuation, and grammar errors, they immediately wonder what else is wrong with the business and what are the weaknesses opportunities, and threats.
 Before you show your plan to a single investor or banker, go through every line of the plan with a fine-tooth comb.
 Run your spell check and have someone you know with strong editorial skills review it for grammar problems.

 The plan is incomplete.
 Every business has customers, products and services, operations, marketing and sales, a management team, and competitors.
 At an absolute minimum, your plan must cover all these areas including the common weaknesses of a business.

 A complete plan should also include a discussion of the industry, particularly industry trends, such as if the market is growing or shrinking.
 Finally, your plan should include detailed financial projections–monthly cash flow and income statements, as well as annual balance sheets, going out at least three years.

 The plan makes unrealistic assumptions.
 By their very nature, business plans are full of assumptions.
 The most important assumption is that your business will succeed!
 The best business plans highlight critical risks, common small business mistakes, and provide some sort of rationalization for them.